capnproto/capnproto/doc/index.md

 _As of this writing, the RPC system is not yet implemented._

 Cap'n Proto defines a [capability-based](http://en.wikipedia.org/wiki/Capability-based_security) RPC protocol.
 In such a system, any message passed over the wire can itself contain references to callable objects.
 Passing such a reference over the wire implies granting the recipient permission to call the referenced object -- until a reference is sent, the recipient has no way of addressing it in order to form a request to it, or even knowing that it exists.

 Such a system makes it very easy to define stateful, secure object-oriented protocols.

-# Cap'n Proto is EXPERIMENTAL

-As of this writing, Cap'n Proto is in the very early stages of development.
-It is still missing many essential features:

-* **Security:** There are almost certainly a few exploitable security bugs in the Cap'n Proto code.
-You should not use Cap'n Proto on untrusted data until a proper security review has been completed.
-* **Stability:** The Cap'n Proto format is still changing.
-Any data written today probably won't be understood by future versions.
-Additionally, the programming interface is still evolving, so code written today probably won't work with future versions.
-* **Performance:** While already beating the pants off other systems, Cap'n Proto has not yet undergone serious profiling and optimization.
-* **RPC:** The RPC protocol has not yet been specified, much less implemented.
-* **Support for languages other than C++:** Hasn't been started yet.

-Would you like to contribute?
-Join the [discussion group](https://groups.google.com/group/capnproto) and let us know!